Reading now: Visual and functional check: Why it is mandatory before every use

 You'd never get into a truck without having its brakes checked.
 So why would you get into a construction machine, aerial work platform, or forklift?

-What is self-evident for vehicles is often forgotten for mobile elevating work platforms and industrial trucks: the visual and functional inspection before use.
+What is self-evident for vehicles is often forgotten when it comes to mobile elevating work platforms and industrial trucks: the visual and functional inspection before use.

 It decides on safety, efficiency – and, in case of doubt, on health and life.